xattacker/RequiredPropertyChecker/README.md

 }

-// then add the component instance into RxRequiredPropertyChecker let textField: UITextField var set = Set<AnyCancellable>()
+// then add the component instance into RequiredPropertyChecker let textField: UITextField var set = Set<AnyCancellable>()